auscyber/dotfiles/README.md

 - ⚡ provided scripts save time and improve consistency

+- 🧚‍♀️ optional shallow import extra useful for inputs with huge history such as Nixpkgs

 ## The setup

 1. ⬇️ _import the upstream branch_ into our project's own repository.
    For example, we can import the upstream `nixpkgs-unstable` branch as `inputs/nixpkgs` in our repository.
+   Repositories with huge histories such as Nixpkgs should be fetched shallowly and imported into a single artificial commit.

 2. add our repository at that branch as a Git submodule to our repository 💡.
    For example, at the path `inputs/nixpkgs`.
 Our `.gitmodules` will include: